portillanath/phallet_pilot/README.md

 rm -rf ~/miniconda3/miniconda.sh
 ~/miniconda3/bin/conda init bash

+For Ubuntu Users guarantee that the GLIBCXX_3.4.29 is properly installed, if this is not the case update with sudo apt install libstdc++6 libc6

 2. For the local installation on a Linux machine it is necesary guarantee the dependencies throught the conda enviroment, use the command inside the phallet_graph directory

 conda config --add channels defaults